yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 ### Task 2: Using Dependabot

 1. In your lab files GitHub repository, navigate to the `Security` tab.
-Click on the `Enable Dependabot alerts` button.
+Seclet the `Enable Dependabot alerts` button.

     ![The GitHub Repository Security Overview tab.](../Media/hol-ex1-task2-step1-1.png "GitHub Repository Security Overview")